mariomtzjr/room_management/README.md

 ## Endpoints
 The following endpoints are available in the API:

-- /rooms/: To create, retrieve, update and delete rooms.
+- /business/rooms/: To create, retrieve, update and delete rooms from business.
+- /customer/rooms/: To list rooms from customer.
-- /events/: To create, retrieve, update and delete events.
+- /business/events/: To create, retrieve, update and delete events from business.
+- /customer/events/: To create, retrieve and delete events from customers.
 - /customers/: To create, retrieve, update and delete customers.

 ## Installation